winitzki/sofp/README.md

 Out of a wealth of functional programming inventions in the last 30 years, it needs to be determined which theoretical material belongs to AFTT and which has not demonstrated its pragmatic usefulness and may be tentatively omitted.
 This tutorial series is thus also an attempt to define the proper scope of AFTT.

+All lecture content is authored by [Sergei Winitzki, Ph.D](https://sites.google.com/site/winitzki).

+The lecture materials are released into the public domain under a [CC-0 license, which is an "uncopyright"](https://github.com/winitzki/talks/blob/master/LICENSE).

 ## Intended audience

 The material is presented here at medium to advanced level.